 Much like hotels, when you invest in senior housing, you aren’t just investing in the real estate, but the operating company tied to the real estate as well.
 Managing a senior housing facility is extremely complex.
 There are strict state and federal regulations to comply with, a complicated reimbursement structure, and special equipment needed to treat or care for the residents properly.
 In addition, it’s important that the operator has trusted relationships with local doctors to receive hospital discharges and referrals.
 The doctors want to be certain that their patients are receiving the utmost quality of care.
 The operator is the life-blood of the underlying real estate and can be the sole reason if the facility is profitable or not.

 The senior housing and care market is a highly fragmented, “cottage industry” market.
-The top 50 senior housing providers control 33% of the independent living, assisted living and memory care total supply, while the top 50 nursing care providers control 29.8% of the nursing care supply.1 Being a successful operator takes an intimate knowledge of the local market, a strong marketing strategy, and the right doctor relationships (especially in skilled nursing).
+The top 10 senior housing owners control 44.78% of the independent living, assisted living and memory care total supply.1 Being a successful operator takes an intimate knowledge of the local market, a strong marketing strategy, and the right doctor relationships.
 Regulations change by the state, so not every facility operates the same.
 These are a few reasons why we see expert local and regional operators thrive.

 Acquiring Senior Housing Real Estate is Highly Specialized